ianlibanio/ignite-conceitos-do-nodejs/README.md

 Este projeto foi desenvolvido durante a trilha de Node.JS do programa Ignite, da RocketSeat, um programa de aceleração como foco na sua especialização, para quem já domina programação.

+Essa é uma aplicação para gerenciar tarefas (em inglês *todos*).
+Será permitida a criação de um usuário com `name` e `username` bem como fazer o CRUD de *todos*.

 Projeto: Conceitos do Node.js

+## 🛠 Testes

+### Específicação dos testes

+- [x] Should be able to list all user's todos
+- [x] Should be able to create a new todo
+- [x] Should be able to update a todo
+- [x] Should not be able to update a non existing todo
+- [x] Should be able to mark a todo as done
+- [x] Should not be able to mark a non existing todo as done
+- [x] Should be able to delete a todo
+- [x] Should not be able to delete a non existing todo

 ## 🚀 Como executar